jcbneo4j/Neo4j_PS_K8s_Lab/README.md

 kubectl config set-context --current --namespace=neo4j
 ```

 4. Now the cluster can be deployed via helm commands below.
 These will create a separate "release" for each node in the 3 node cluster.
-Each node release (e..g deployment) will follow a naming convention of "server-1, server-2, etc".
+Each node release (e.g. deployment) will follow a naming convention of "server-1, server-2, etc".
 Note: in an enterprise-level deployment, the values.yaml may differ for each node for various reasons - for instance, nodes could deployed to different regions/availability zones in a cloud deployment and the data contained in each nodes values yaml could differ; if that's the case, the values yaml would have a unique name (e.g. values1.yaml):

 values yaml for helm: